 Resolution Before Trial: Settlement

 The majority of legal claims arising from accidents or injuries do not reach a civil court trial.
 Typically, they are resolved earlier in the litigation process through a negotiated settlement among the parties.
 Sometimes an informal settlement can take place before any lawsuit is even filed.
 Through settlement, the plaintiff (the person filing the lawsuit) agrees to give up the right to pursue any further legal action in connection with the accident or injury, in exchange for payment of an agreed-upon sum of money from the defendant or an insurance company.
 In rare cases, the defendant will agree to perform or stop performing a certain action, in place of or in addition to paying money.

-If you are thinking about settling a legal claim after an accident or injury, or if you have received a settlement offer from the opposing side, you may want to talk to an attorney.
-It’s important to get his or her thorough assessment of the case and opinion about the likelihood of settlement.
+If you are thinking about settling a legal claim after an accident or injury, or if you have received a settlement offer, you may want to talk to an attorney.
+It's important to get an attorney's thorough assessment of the case and opinion about the terms of a possible settlement.
 When meeting with your attorney you should consider and discuss the following points:

 Strength of the Case